ryan-hernandez/documntr/README.md

 # documntr

-documntr is a web application that automatically generates documentation for code using AI.
-It consists of a React frontend and a Flask backend.
+documntr is an AI-powered web application that automatically generates documentation for code.
+It utilizes a React frontend and a Flask backend to provide a seamless documentation experience.

+## Features

+- Automatic code documentation generation using AI
+- Real-time code input and documentation output
+- Performance metrics display
+- Session saving functionality

 ## Project Structure